brendan-newlon/sourceR/README.md

 # How to use this package:

-1. If you aren't loading sourceR with ```library()``` or ```install_github()```, copy the script files from sourceR's /R directory into the /R directory of your project's root folder.
+1. ```install_github("https://github.com/brendan-newlon/sourceR")``` Or copy the script files from sourceR's /R directory into the /R directory of your project's root folder.
-2. Copy the code below to the top of your project script.
-3. Update the variable this_file to your script's filename.
-4. Save additional scripts anywhere within your project's /R directory to source them all automatically.
+2. Copy the code below to the top of your project script (and update the variable this_file to your script's filename).
+Scripts within your project's /R directory will source/run automatically.
-5. Add or remove package names from example source_packages to suit the needs of your project.
+4. Add or remove package names from the example of ```source_packages()``` to suit the needs of your project.

 ```{r setup, include=FALSE}